 Why do I have to pay for the background and credit check before I work?

 Unless otherwise noted within a specific opportunity, the background/credit check needs to be completed and passed before your agent account can be created.
 LiveOps understands your initial hesitation in paying money up front to work from home.
-However, due to the sensitive information that independents agents on the LiveOps platform handle every day, LiveOps clients require that independent agents pass a background and credit check to handle their calls.
+However, due to the sensitive information that independents agents handle every day, LiveOps clients require that independent agents pass a background and credit check to handle their calls.
 The non-refundable fee is not paid to LiveOps, but to the third party background check provider, First Advantage.

 How many hours can I work?
 Do you require a minimum number of hours or calls?

 As an independent contractor, you can provide services as many or as few hours as your schedule permits.
-You can schedule your time on the platform in blocks as small as 30 minutes, and choose times that work best for your business.
+You can schedule your time in blocks as small as 30 minutes, and choose times that work best for your business.

 While there is no minimum login requirement for the six-month contract period, inactivity may affect your performance statistics, which could in turn result in LiveOps choosing not to renew your contract.
 Some individual programs, at the Clients’ request, have minimum call or hour requirements to remain active on their program.